sbslee/fuc/README.rst

 - **pybed** : The pybed submodule is designed for working with BED files.
 It implements :class:`pybed.BedFrame` which stores BED data as :class:`pandas.DataFrame` via the `pyranges <https://github.com/biocore-ntnu/pyranges>`_ package to allow fast computation and easy manipulation.
 The submodule strictly adheres to the standard `BED specification <https://genome.ucsc.edu/FAQ/FAQformat.html>`_.
 - **pycov** : The pycov submodule is designed for working with depth of coverage data from sequence alingment files (SAM/BAM/CRAM).
 It implements :class:`pycov.CovFrame` which stores read depth data as :class:`pandas.DataFrame` via the `pysam <https://pysam.readthedocs.io/en/latest/api.html>`_ package to allow fast computation and easy manipulation.
 - **pyfq** : The pyfq submodule is designed for working with FASTQ files.
 It implements the :class:`pyfq.FqFrame` which stores FASTQ data as :class:`pandas.DataFrame` to allow fast computation and easy manipulation.
 - **pymaf** : The pymaf submodule is designed for working with MAF files.
 It implements :class:`pymaf.MafFrame` which stores MAF data as :class:`pandas.DataFrame` to allow fast computation and easy manipulation.
-The class also contains many useful plotting methods such as :meth:`pymaf.MafFrame.plot_varcls` and :meth:`pymaf.MafFrame.plot_waterfall`.
+The class also contains many useful plotting methods such as :meth:`MafFrame.plot_varcls` and :meth:`MafFrame.plot_waterfall`.
 The submodule strictly adheres to the standard `MAF specification <https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/>`_.
 - **pysnpeff** : The pysnpeff submodule is designed for parsing VCF annotation data from the `SnpEff <https://pcingola.github.io/SnpEff/>`_ program.
 It is designed to be used with :class:`pyvcf.VcfFrame`.
 - **pyvcf** : The pyvcf submodule is designed for working with VCF files.
 It implements :class:`pyvcf.VcfFrame` class which stores VCF data as :class:`pandas.DataFrame` to allow fast computation and easy manipulation.
 The submodule strictly adheres to the standard `VCF specification <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_.
 - **pyvep** : The pyvep submodule is designed for parsing VCF annotation data from the `Ensembl VEP <https://asia.ensembl.org/info/docs/tools/vep/index.html>`_.
 It is designed to be used with :class:`pyvcf.VcfFrame`.